TENANCY LAW

 If any one of the above situations have occurred, a landlord can evict the tenant by giving the tenant a one-month notice.
 Book a Consultation to discuss if your specific situation is cause to end a tenancy early.

-HOW CAN A LANDLORD EVICT A TENANT IF THE LANDLORD WANTS TO USE THE PROPERTYOR THEIR FAMILY WISH TO MOVE INTO THE PROPERTY?
+HOW CAN A LANDLORD EVICT A TENANT IF THE LANDLORD OR THEIR FAMILY WANT TO MOVE INTO THE RENTAL UNIT?

 A landlord can end a tenancy early if the landlord or their close family member intends to move into the rental unit.
-Close family member means the parents or child of the landlord or their spouse.
-It does not include their brothers or sisters, aunts or uncles or grandchildren.
+Close family member means the parents or child of the landlord or of the landlord’s spouse.
+It does not include brothers or sisters, aunts or uncles or grandchildren.

-A landlord must act in good faith if they want to end a tenancy to live in the rental unit – that is, the landlord must honestly intend to move in without any ulterior motives.
+A landlord must act in good faith if they want to end a tenancy to live in a rental unit – that is, the landlord or their family must honestly intend to move in without any ulterior motives.

-When a landlord ends a tenancy to move in to the rental unit, they must provide the tenant with one months’ rent as compensation by the time the tenancy ends.
-Landlords should also understand that if they or their family does not eventually move in, they may have to compensate the tenant for another twelve months’ rent.
+When a landlord ends a tenancy to move into the rental unit, they must provide the tenant with one months’ rent as compensation by the time the tenancy ends.
+Landlords should understand that if they or their family do not eventually move in, they may have to provide addition compensation to the tenant of another 12 months’ rent.

 Book a Consultation to discuss if your specific situation qualifies to end a tenancy for landlord’s use.

-A landlord who gives a notice to end tenancy for landlord’s use or receives an order to end a tenancy for renovations and repairs is required to pay compensation to the tenant for ending the tenancy.
+A landlord who gives a notice to end tenancy for landlord’s use is required to pay one month’s rent as compensation to the tenant for ending the tenancy.

 Book a Consultation if you want to discuss whether you are required to give the tenant compensation, and if yes, then how much?